Our admissions focus is on seeking positive indication of potential success in the program. These indications include:

 - GRE Scores (official scores are submitted via ETS)

-Send required documents to Erik Forney at email@example.com or mail to University of North Texas Discovery Park 3940 N. Elm St. Denton, TX 76207
+Send required documents to Sarah Jones in mail to University of North Texas Discovery Park 3940 N. Elm St. Denton, TX 76207 or through email at Sarah.Jones@unt.edu.

 Domestic applicants must submit all official documents to the Toulouse School of Graduate Studies.
 International applicants must submit all official documents to the International Admissions office.
 All documents must be submitted through the appropriate admissions office before they are considered official by the department and before formal admission to the University can be granted